This is a topic that I started to develop when I moved to Zurich to work at the Robotics and Perception Group (UZH and ETH).

 Event cameras, such as the Dynamic Vision Sensor (DVS), are bio-inspired vision sensors that output pixel-level brightness changes instead of standard intensity frames.
 They offer significant advantages over standard cameras, namely a very high dynamic range, no motion blur, and a latency in the order of microseconds.
 However, because the output is composed of a sequence of asynchronous events rather than actual intensity images, traditional vision algorithms cannot be applied, so that new algorithms that exploit the high temporal resolution and the asynchronous nature of the sensor are required.

-After the success of the First International Workshop on Event-based Vision at ICRA'17, where we saw a large and growing number of people interested in event-based cameras, we have started a List of Event-based Vision Resources.
+After the success of the First International Workshop on Event-based Vision at ICRA'17, where we saw a large and growing number of people interested in event-based cameras, we started a List of Event-based Vision Resources.
 The list collects links to event camera devices as well as papers, videos, code, presentations, etc. describing the algorithms and systems developed using this exciting technology.

 We hope the list will help us as well as people interested in this technology to be more aware of past and recent developments by directing them to the appropriate references, which are organized by topics, as shown in the Table of Contents at the top of the list.

 CVPR'19: Second International Workshop on Event-based Vision and Smart Cameras, Long Beach, USA.
 The slides and videos of the talks are available online!

 ICRA'17: First International Workshop on Event-based Vision, Singapore.
 Video recordings and slides are available!

 Event-based Vision: A Survey